Workflow examples to help kickstart your next workflow project.

 In the simple diagram on the right, you can see the process initiated with an employee completing a form designed to capture all the required data points to initiate a capital expenditure request.
-The request, once approved by their department manager, is passed through a basic business rule regarding the size of the request.
+Once approved by their department manager, the request is passed through a basic business rule regarding the size of the request.
 Based on the rule, the assignee is the appropriate Finance approver.

 Every step of the new hire process is important, starting with the initial intake of a new employee.
 The process needs to be seamless and compliant with organizational and legal requirements.

-In the simple example on the right, the early part of a new hire process is shown.
+The simple example on the right shows the early part of a new hire process.
 Typically this process requires a great deal of back-and-forth between stakeholders.
 An automated workflow triggers notifications and approvals as steps are completed, avoiding manual emails, phone calls, and check-ins.

 In this process, the I-9 form triggers a separate path if the applicant is a re-hire, bypassing the background check process in favor of an internal check.

-If it’s a new hire, they applicant continues through the standard background check protocol.
-Based on the results of the background check, a notification may be sent to the hiring manager (and/or another stakeholder).
+The applicant continues through the standard background check protocol if it's a new hire.
+Based on the background check results, a notification may be sent to the hiring manager (and/or another stakeholder).
 A separate process might handle this situation.

 Suppose the applicant passes either the re-hire check or the background check.
 In that case, they continue and receive an offer letter (based on the hiring manager’s initial submitted information), and a starting date is scheduled.

 At this point, other processes would begin, for instance, hardware acquisition, space allocation, benefits information being sent, etc.

 In larger organizations with multiple management layers, job changes require the input of several different stakeholders before being approved.
 In this example, there are no less than six levels of approval before an employee can officially start a new role.